juanantonio284/simple_bash/guides/configuring_github_authentication.md

     need to use root access by running `sudo -s -H` before starting the ssh-agent, or you may need to use `exec ssh-agent bash` or `exec ssh-agent zsh` to run the ssh-agent.)

-2. Add your SSH private key to the ssh-agent
+2. Add your SSH private key to the OpenSSH authentication agent

     If you created your key with a different name, or if you are adding an existing key that has a different name, replace `id_ed25519` in the command with the name of your private key file.